-The correct time-span of each month is the time taken with the aid of the solar to travel via complete zodiac signal.
+The correct period of each month is the time taken with the aid of the solar to travel via a complete zodiac signal.

-Question: Which is the last month of Nepali national calendar?
+Question: Which is the last month of the Nepali national calendar?

-Answer: The Last month of Nepali national calendar is Chaitra.
+Answer: The Last month of the Nepali national calendar is Chaitra.

-Question: Which is the first month of Nepali national calendar?
+Question: Which is the first month of the Nepali national calendar?

-Answer: The First month of Nepali national calendar is Baishakh.
+Answer: The First month of the Nepali national calendar is Baishakh.